Family and local historians

-This edition of the diary contains more than 460 pages of index, reflecting the Hardys’ extremely wide acquaintance.
-Readers may be lucky enough to find names they have been searching for, as has already happened with researchers in England, Canada and South Australia who have become aware of the project over the years.
+The Diary of Mary Hardy contains more than 460 pages of index, reflecting the Hardys’ extremely wide acquaintance.
+Readers may be lucky enough to find names they have been searching for, as has already happened with researchers across England, Canada, the United States and Australia.

 Filling the gaps

 So often those researching their family history have to be content with discovering little more than the dates and place of baptism, marriage and burial of their relatives.
 The Mary Hardy volumes open our eyes to the lives of the servant class, who left few records, as well as to those of their masters and mistresses.